JocysCom/UMQF/MORA/analysis/enders-game/entities/valentine-wiggin-actions.md

 ### 1 World Population - political influence

+Context: Valentine wrote as Demosthenes to influence global politics, creating a dialectic with Peter's Locke to prevent war.

 *Note: Valentine writes as Demosthenes, a paranoid anti-Russian voice, to create a dialectic with Peter's Locke.
 The goal is global stability, but the method involves stoking fear.*

 - ΔOS = +0.000001 (Contribution to preventing global war)